-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities including all major funds as well as each fiduciary fund type of Creve Coeur Fire Protection District as of December 31, 2004, and the respective changes in financial position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities including all major funds as well as each fiduciary fund type of Creve Coeur Fire Protection District as of December 31, 2005, and the respective changes in financial position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The management's discussion and analysis and budgetary comparison information on pages 3 through 10 and 27 through 29, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+The management's discussion and analysis and budgestary comparison information on pages 3 through 9 and 26 through 28, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-In accordance with Government Auditing Standards, we have also issued our report dated May 10, 2005, on our consideration of Creve Coeur Fire Protection District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts.
+In accordance with Government Auditing Standards, we have also issued our report dated May 4, 2006, on our consideration of Creve Coeur Fire Protection District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Creve Coeur Fire Protection District's basic financial statements.
 The supplementary schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has been subjected to auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly presented in all material respects in relation to the basic financial statements taken as a whole.
+This information has been subjected to auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly presented in all material respects in relation to the basic financial statements taken as a whole.

-Bergman, Schrauer & P.C.
+Bergman Schraier + Ca, P. C.

-May 10, 2005 St. Louis, Missouri
+May 4, 2006 St. Louis, Missouri

-MANAGEMENT'S DISCUSSION AND ANALYSIS For The Year Ended December 31, 2004
+MANAGEMENT'S DISCUSSION AND ANALYSIS For The Year Ended December 31, 2005